-The online version of ADMS 1010 takes place principally through Moodle.
-There are no weekly video sessions.
-Nevertheless, interactions with the course director/TA, as well as with one another, may make occasional use of Zoom or other virtual meeting services.
-Please review this syllabus to determine how the class meets (in whole or in part), and how office hours and interactions will be conducted.
+Several platforms will be used in this course (e.g., Moodle, Zoom, etc.) through which students will interact with the course materials, the course director/TA, as well as with one another.
+Please review this syllabus to determine how the class meets (in whole or in part), and how office hours and presentations will be conducted.